Best Soil for Rosemary in Pots (Best Potting Mix)

 Best soil for rosemary in pots

-Rosemary need potting soil that drains quickly, does not hold lots of moisture and has relatively low fertility to grow well and produce the best aroma.
+Rosemary needs potting soil that drains quickly, does not hold lots of moisture, and has relatively low fertility to grow well and produce the best aroma.
 Aim for two-thirds compost and one-third horticultural sand to create the best potting mix for rosemary.

 Criteria for Good Potting Soil for Rosemary Plants

-• Aerated soil structure allowing for efficient root respiration (rosemary does not like compacted soil).
+• Aerated soil structure allows for efficient root respiration (rosemary does not like compacted soil).

 • Medium to low fertility soil.

-• Rosemary require soil high in inorganic matter (similar to the sandy, gritty soils of its native environment).
+• Rosemary requires soil high in inorganic matter (similar to the sandy, gritty soils of its native environment).

 On its hillside habitat, rosemary thrives in sandy or gritty soils that are relatively low in nutrients and drain very quickly, holding little moisture.

-Hillsides naturally offer good drainage and the gritty, aerated, porous soils ensures that excess moisture does not sit in the soil around the roots as this promotes the conditions for root rot which is one of the most common problems that affects rosemary growers.
+Hillsides naturally offer good drainage, and the gritty, aerated, porous soils ensure that excess moisture does not sit in the soil around the roots, as this promotes the conditions for root rot, which is one of the most common problems that affect rosemary growers.

-Soils that retain lots of moisture such as amended compost with wetting agents or clay soils increase the chance of fungal disease affecting your rosemary which can turn the leaves yellow, brown or black causing it to die back.
+Therfore we have to avoid soils that retain lots of moisture such as amended compost with wetting agents or clay soils as these soils increase the chance of fungal disease affecting your rosemary which can turn the leaves yellow, brown, or black causing it to die back.

 (Read my article, how to revive a dying rosemary plant).